mgsisk/providence/CONTRIBUTING.md

 ### Test

 Changes must adhere to this project's coding and documentation standards.
 All `lint` tasks should run without generating errors or warnings.
-Add tests to an appropriate suite in `/test` to cover your changes, then use `npm test` to make sure all tests pass.
 Update documentation in `/docs` for significant changes, and use the `make.docs` task to verify the updates.

 Add yourself to the list of [contributors][], optionally linked to your personal site or a social profile, if you'd like recognition for your